 Leadership, engineering, finance and sales all work from the same map, so you stop talking past each other.

-We won't tell you what you already know.
+We're not here to tell you what you already know.

 We get the whole team seeing the same business.